stefanZorcic/scaling-book/jax-stuff.md

 np.testing.assert_array_equal(y1, y2)
 ```

-2. Here is a similar solution to Part 2.
+Part 2: Here is a similar solution to Part 2.

 ```py
 import numpy as np